Location-aware Single Image Reflection Removal: Introduction

 The task of single image reflection removal (SIRR) is to recover $\mathbf{T}$ from a given image $\mathbf{I}$.
 It is an ill-posed problem since the number of unknowns is much more than the number of equations derived from Eq.~\ref{eq:reflection_decomposition}.
 Therefore, priors are necessary to constrain the solution space, such as natural image gradient sparsity~\cite{Levin2007,levin2003learning}, ghosting cues for thick glasses~\cite{shih2015reflection}, and relative smoothness that assumes the refection layer is smoother than the transmission layer~\cite{li2014single,yang2019fast}.
 To disambiguate the restoration of $\mathbf{T}$ and $\mathbf{R}$ in the gradient domain, several works propose first to determine the locations of reflection-dominated and transmission-dominated pixels, and then exploit different constraints at different locations to improve the reflection removal results~\cite{Levin2007,wan2018region, wan2016depth}.
-While these methods are sensitive to the selection of hyperparameters, for instance, the commonly used gradient magnitude threshold, the detected location information is proven to be useful to handle strong reflections.
-However, such location information is not explicitly investigated in deep learning-based SIRR methods~\cite{fan2017generic, jin2018learning, kim2020single, li2020single, wei2019single, wen2019single, yang2018seeing, zhang2018single}.
-In other words, there is no clue for the networks to be aware of how the information of reflections is encoded in features to facilitate the reflection removal.
-It might cause ambiguities when strong reflections (\eg, reflected highlights) appear.
-We observe that state-of-the-art SIRR methods typically fail to recover high-quality transmission layers.
+While these methods are sensitive to the selection of hyperparameters, for instance, the commonly used gradient magnitude threshold, the detected location information is proven to be useful to handle strong reflections. \cmx{Therefore, such location information is expected to be beneficial for the neural networks to learn how the reflection information is encoded in the features.
+However, it is rarely investigated in deep learning-based SIRR methods~\cite{fan2017generic, jin2018learning, kim2020single, li2020single, wei2019single, wen2019single, yang2018seeing, zhang2018single}}.
+This might cause ambiguities when strong reflections appear.
+We observe that state-of-the-art SIRR methods typically fail to recover high-quality transmission layers in such cases. \cm{This paper proposes a location-aware deep learning-based SIRR method for generic reflection removal.
+Our network incorporates a novel reflection detection module (RDM) to detect reflection-dominated regions via learning multi-scale Laplacian features.
+The output of RDM is a probabilistic reflection confidence map (RCMap), which controls the subsequent feature flow, resulting in significantly improved SIRR results. \cmx{Although this detection-and-removal strategy has been explored in shadow analysis~\cite{ding2019argan, hu2019direction, hu2019mask, khan2015automatic, qu2017deshadownet, wang2018stacked} and rain removal~\cite{garg2004detection,kim2013single,qian2018attentive,yang2019joint,yasarla2019uncertainty,you2015adherent} tasks, they mainly exploit features learned in the RGB domain, which are different from our approach in two aspects.} First, motivated by the relative smoothness prior in~\cite{li2014single}, which assumes that the characteristics of $\mathbf{T}$ and $\mathbf{R}$ in the gradient domain are different, we use the learned Laplacian kernel to emphasize the boundaries of strong reflections and suppress low-frequency reflections, which is beneficial to improve the quality of RCMaps.
+Second, RDM is trained without ground-truth reflection-dominated region masks.
+This can avoid the difficulty of defining or labeling reflection-dominated regions.
+The inverse RCMap, \ie, 1 - RCMap, can serve as the weight map $\mathbf{W}$ in Eq.~\ref{eq:reflection_decomposition} and be used to indicate the transmission-dominated regions.
+It motivates us to use Eq.~\ref{eq:reflection_decomposition} as a loss to control the RDM training.}